 The color of actinic keratosis can match the patient’s normal skin color or appear as red patches on the skin; they may also have a gray or pink hue.
 Texturally, the growths start out as flat and then grow bulbous over time.
-Because the symptoms of actinic keratosis can come and go over time, it’s imperative to contact the dermatologists in Boardman, OH, with Advanced Dermatology and Skin Cancer Center if you spot any of these symptoms:
+Because the symptoms of actinic keratosis can come and go over time, it’s imperative to contact the dermatologists in Boardman and Howland, OH, with Advanced Dermatology and Skin Cancer Center if you spot any of these symptoms:

 - Unseen but rough-feeling patches of skin;

 - A rough growth or patch of skin that’s painful when rubbed or touched;

 If a lesion or patch disappears, it may reappear within several days or weeks, usually if the affected area is exposed to the sun.